Where clues lead to cures

 To Treat Alzheimer’s and Other Disorders, a Detour Through the Nose

-Groundbreaking research underway at Massachusetts Eye and Ear is leading investigators toward a unique pathway for treating neurodegenerative disease: through the nose.
+Groundbreaking research underway at Mass Eye and Ear is leading investigators toward a unique pathway for treating neurodegenerative disease: through the nose.

 We’re all healthier in a greener world